cyrptochu-7051/tokenfam-coders/learning-resources.md

 **Resources that really helped me a lot while learning to code over the past 3 years**<br/>
 ## For Begginners
-Great playlist to learn python and coding fundamentals https://www.youtube.com/watch?v=OFrLs22MDAw&list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm
+Great playlist to learn python and coding fundamentals<br/>
+https://www.youtube.com/watch?v=OFrLs22MDAw&list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm
 ## Part Time Larry - Data Analysis using python
 Has great videos going into working with apis, building websites, analysis on crypto/stocks, and much much more!<br/>